Unbabel/COMET/README.md

 **Thus, results for language pairs containing uncovered languages are unreliable!**

 ## COMET Models:
 We recommend the two following models to evaluate your translations:

-- `wmt22-comet-da`: **DEFAULT** Reference-based Regression model build on top of XLM-R (large) and trained of Direct Assessments from WMT17 to WMT20.
+- `wmt20-comet-da`: **DEFAULT** Reference-based Regression model build on top of XLM-R (large) and trained of Direct Assessments from WMT17 to WMT19.
+Same as `wmt-large-da-estimator-1719` from previous versions.
-- `wmt22-cometkiwi-da`: **Reference-FREE** Regression model build on top of InfoXLM, trained on Direct Assessments from WMT17 to WMT20 + MLQE-PE Data.
+- `wmt21-comet-qe-mqm`: **Reference-FREE** Regression model build on top of XLM-R (large), trained on Direct Assessments and fine-tuned on MQM.
-- `wmt22-seqtag-mqm`: Model that was trained with MQM data to perform sentence-level regression and sequence tagging using MQM supervision.
-This model is 3x slower than default model but it showed better correlations with MQM data.
-Also, this model provides a quality score for each subword (using python: model_output.metadata.subword_score).

-**These models are new and different from the default models from previous versions (`<1.1.3`).**

-Also, the scores from the new models are mostly between 0 and 1 which helps interpretability.
+- `eamt22-cometinho-da`: **Lightweight** Reference-based Regression model that was distilled from an ensemble of COMET models similar to `wmt20-comet-da`.

 ## Train your own Metric: